pnp/cli-microsoft365-mcp-server/README.md

 ## 📷 Use Cases

 The below uses cases are only a few example how you may use this MCP server.
 It is capable of handling many different tasks, so feel free to experiment with it and basically manage all of Microsoft 365 using natural language.

+Also you may check the [CLI for Microsoft 365 wiki](https://github.com/pnp/cli-microsoft365-mcp-server/wiki) to find more [scenarios](https://github.com/pnp/cli-microsoft365-mcp-server/wiki/1.-Scenarios) how ClI for Microsoft 365 can be used to manage Microsoft 365.

 ### Manage SharePoint Online